Harry Raymond Eastlack: Family

-Harry Raymond Eastlack, Jr., lived in Philadelphia, Pennsylvania, with his sister and his parents.
+Eastlack lived in Philadelphia, Pennsylvania, with his sister and his parents.
 Eastlack was of Anglo-Scottish, Irish, and German descent, and his father was a World War I military veteran and a firefighter.
-Harry's elder sister Helene Davridge (née Eastlack, Jr.) was born on in Philadelphia, Pennsylvania, and became a music teacher later as a adult.
+Harry's elder sister Helene Davridge (née Eastlack) was born on in Philadelphia, Pennsylvania, and became a music teacher later as an adult.
 She died in September 1998, at the age of 66, in Sharon Hill, Pennsylvania, leaving behind her husband and daughter, Kristen.

 Childhood

 Records suggest that his childhood was an active and happy one.
 His pastimes consisted of listening to music on the radio or records at home.
 Eastlack would also enjoy reading, playing with his sister, and going to the movies.
 Additionally, a seat was exclusively reserved for him at the center of the seventh row in Hamilton Theater, a musical theater, in Philadelphia.
 It has been claimed that ushers would not let anyone else sit there, as the spot was spacious enough to later allow Eastlack to stretch his immobile leg.